markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 3. The `iframe` for the Google Map embed

 Once that's set up in this order, wrap the three elements with a `div` that has a class of `contact-info`, so we can use that to create a flexbox container.
-The result should look like this:
+The resulting HTML should look like this:

 ```html
 <div class="contact-info">